 In your working or local directory your files are either tracked or untracked.
 Tracked means those files added and committed in a previous snapshot and that Git is aware, tracking them for changes.

-Untracked files are just the opposite, those files were not in the previous commit and have not been staged to be committed.
-You have the option of either stage them and then commit them to your repository, or remove them!
+Untracked files are the opposite, those files were not in the previous commit and have not been staged to be committed.
+You have the option of either stage them and commit them to your repository, or remove them!

-Removing Untracked Files Option 1: .gitignore
+Remove Untracked Files Git Option 1: .gitignore

 Any files that are present in a .gitignore file will not be part of the untracked/tracked Git flow.
-They’ll basically be removed from it.
+They’ll be removed from it.
 So Git will ignore them and not track them nor complain they are not tracked.

-.gitignore file in root.
+First, let’s create a .gitignore file in root.
 And then we’ll specify the relative path of the location.
 So if let’s say we want to hide the node_modules and config.env file we just add them as such:

 Understanding Gitignore is essential as your project grows so you must be aware which folders or files need to be added there.
 This is because you don’t want them in the Git workflow as untracked to then stage them by mistake and have Git tracking such sensitive files for everyone to see your keys exposed!

-Removing Untracked Files Option 2: git clean
+Remove Untracked Files Git Option 2: git clean

 The next option we have to remove the files is to use the git clean command.
 The git clean command deletes untracked files from a repository.

 git clean [-d] [-f] [-i] [-n] [-q] [-e <pattern>] [-x | -X] [--] <path>…